iancaragol/ff.io/README.md

 # ff.io-
-RNN FanFiction generator using Keras
+RNN FanFiction generator using Keras written for CS 5350